maxwolf621/SpringNote/SpringWithDatabase/Redis.md

 </dependency>
 ```

-To tweak settings such as the host or password
+To tweak settings such as the host or password via `RedisStandaloneConfiguration`
 ```java
 @Bean
   public LettuceConnectionFactory redisConnectionFactory() {